NPR Privacy Notice for EU Users

 - Manage contests, contact you for an online survey, or for editorial purposes.

-- Recognize you as a returning user as you access our Services using different computers, devices and browsers and to save and "remember" your registration information, settings and preferences for later visits.
+- Recognize you as a returning user as you access our Services, content, marketing messages, and sponsorship credits using different computers, devices and browsers and to save and "remember" your registration information, settings and preferences for later visits.

 - Send you email newsletters and marketing, fundraising, membership and other communications from NPR and our Member stations.